 “Wait, but you won’t have internet when you’re down there!
 How will I talk to you?”
-“Aren’t you afraid you’ll get cholera and die?”
+“Are there highways?”
 “Do people there have phones?”

 I understand that growing up in the States, we aren’t taught much about the rest of the world.
 We develop our own ideas of what a place is like, being influenced by social media, movies and the news but it is usually completely different.
 As travelers, it’s our responsibility to do some research about the country, their customs and culture before visiting.

 Common Misconceptions about Costa Rica

 These are a collection of misunderstood thoughts Yeison and I have heard or been asked about Costa Rica.
 Some of these thoughts were even expressed to me by my dentist and my primary care physician!
 The main goal of this article is to clear up some confusion and misconceptions about Costa Rica so that you’ll get a better picture of what the country is really like.

 - Costa Rica does indeed have: Wi-fi, iPhones, cars, highways, refrigerators, toilet paper, electricity (San Jose was the 3rd city in the world to have public electricity), malls, and movie theaters.